AutoJenny/blog/docs/guides/technical_setup.md

 ## System Requirements
 - Python 3.8+
 - Redis (for preview caching)
-- SQLite (for local content storage)
+- PostgreSQL is used for all environments

 ## Local Installation
 - Python environment setup